Scheduling lets you plan work in advance by giving you an answer to:

 You can see total hours assigned for each member in the selected time range next to their name.

-You can click on a user to see its schedule in more detail.
+You can click on a user to see their schedule in more detail.

 If a user has time off in that period, you’ll see it in their timeline.
 If they have an assignment during time off, you’ll see that they’re over capacity.